 Our General Studies programs offer a multidisciplinary approach to education, allowing you to study a plethora of subjects: arts, science, social sciences and humanities.
 Follow your passion and create your own program by choosing from a wide range of courses.

-While you can choose from many OL and TRU courses to fulfill your program requirements, you can also access post-secondary courses from other institutions and transfer them to your OL program.
+Choose from many OL and TRU courses to fulfill your program requirements.
+You can also take post-secondary courses elsewhere and transfer them to your OL program.
 See BC Council on Admissions & Transfer (BCCAT) to explore your options.

 Plan ahead and make the most of your General Studies credential.
-OL's Program Advisors help you choose courses that can later be applied toward another program, either at OL or elsewhere.
+Our Program Advisors help you choose courses that can later be applied toward another program, either at OL or elsewhere.

-If you have applied for or been admitted to an OL General Studies program, you may be eligible for credit based on an assessment of your prior learning.
+If you have applied for or been admitted to a General Studies program, you may be eligible for credit based on an assessment of your prior learning.
 PLAR allows you to earn academic credits for knowledge, training and skills gained through work and life experience.

-We’re with you at every step.
-Call or email Student Services if you have any questions about OL General Studies programs and courses or any of the services available to you as an online student.
+We’re with you at every step of your educational journey!
+Please contact us with your questions about Open Learning, awards and financial support, the program application process, General Studies programs and courses or the many services available to you as an Open Learning student.